Masters of Evil: Bastards of Evil

+Masters of Animal Evil

+Ziggy Pig formed an animal-themed counterpart of the Masters of Evil called the Masters of Animal Evil consisting of Armadillo, a black mamba implied to be owned by Black Mamba, an octopus version of Doctor Octopus, Doom Fish, Dragon Man, Red Ghost's Super-Apes, and several of Swarm's bees.
+It is unclear whether the octopus and Doom Fish are owned by Doctor Octopus and Doctor Doom respectively.
+They fought the Pet Avengers and were defeated by them.

 Reception

 Critical response

 Darby Harn of Screen Rant included the Masters of Evil in their "10 Most Powerful Hercules Villains In Marvel Comics" list, and in their "15 Most Powerful Black Panther Villains" list.
 Mark Ginocchio of ComicBook.com ranked the Master of Evil 1st in their " Marvel's 5 Greatest Supervillain Stables" list."
 Jerry Stanford of Comic Book Resources ranked 3rd in their "10 Most Important Marvel Villain Teams" list, while David Harth ranked the team 6th in their "5 Best Marvel Villain Teams (& The 5 Best DC Villain Teams)" list.

 Other versions

 Heroes Reborn (1996)

 An alternate universe iteration of the Masters of Evil appear in Heroes Reborn: Masters of Evil, initially consisting of Black Knight, Klaw, Melter, Radioactive Man, and Whirlwind before Klaw leaves the group and the Crimson Dynamo and Titanium Man take his place.
 After Doctor Doom's Doombots kill Black Knight, Crimson Dynamo, and Titanium Man, Whirlwind leaves the group to start a new life.